Shonibar Bikel

 Shonibar Bikel (lit.
-'Saturday afternoon') is a 2019 Bangladeshi-German-Russian co-production film directed by Mostofa Sarwar Farooki, a one shot political thriller, inspired from the July 2016 Dhaka attack.
+'Saturday afternoon') is a 2019 political thriller drama film directed by Mostofa Sarwar Farooki, a one shot political thriller, inspired from the July 2016 Dhaka attack.
 The film had its world premiere at the 2019 Moscow International Film Festival.
-The film has been cleared for release in Bangladesh by Bangladesh Film Censor Board after 4 years.
+The film was cleared for release in Bangladesh by Bangladesh Film Censor Board after 4 years.

 Plot

-On a nice Saturday afternoon during Ramadan, citizens enjoy sleepy day time.
-Suddenly, a group of terrorists takes over a cafe in the city holding hostages of employees and customers.
-The police soon surround the building and demand negotiation and surrenders, the terrorists fortify the cafe with gas cylinders continuing their unfair tribunal.
+On a nice Saturday afternoon during Ramadan, citizens enjoy a sleepy day time.
+Suddenly, a group of terrorists take over a café in the city holding hostages of employees and customers.
+The police soon surround the building and demand negotiation and surrenders but the terrorists fortify the café with gas cylinders continuing their unfair tribunal.
 Foreigners, the disabled, women, businessmen, artists, non-Muslims, and even Muslims with different sect are subject to brutal hostility.
 The media streaming live news to attract more viewers doesn't care for the safety of the hostages.
 Each time a hostage is executed one by one, the nightmare of violence is amplified.